Zerone-Laboratories/RIGEL/README.md

   <img src="assets/rigel_logo.png" alt="RIGEL Logo" width="300"/>
 </div>

-> Rigel Engine v4.0.X [Developer Beta]
+> Zerone Laboratories - Rigel Engine v4.0.X [Developer Beta]

-An effort to make it easier for the opensource community to build your own Virtual Assistant Without headaches...

-An opensource Hybrid Multiagentic+Virtual Assistant with multi-backend LLM support, designed for flexible AI inference and decision-making capabilities.
+An open-source Hybrid Agentic + Virtual Assistant Powered by multiple LLM backends, designed for flexible AI inference and decision-making.

+- Agentic reasoning + natural conversation
+- Plug-and-play multi-LLM support
+- DBus interface for OS-level integration
+- Modular, extensible, and developer-friendly
+- Build it.
+Hack it.
+Make it yours.

+> [!WARNING]
-!
-RIGEL Engine is still in developer-beta stage.
-The code will be well structured in the public release and More features will be added !
+> RIGEL Engine is still in developer-beta stage.
+The code will be well structured in the public release and more features will be added!

 ## Overview